Andrew Hudson is a Partner in our Customs & Trade team, with significant expertise across international trade law and customs.

 - Representing parties in AAT matters relating to valuation, tariff classification and TCOs.

-- Successfully repressing freight forwarders and licensed customs brokers in Litigation regarding provision of service.
+- Successfully representing freight forwarders and licensed customs brokers in litigation regarding provision of services.

-- Acting for a number of Australian companies to review tariff classifications adopted by customs and incorrect use of concessional items by customs, leading to a reduction of duty payable and a refund of past duty paid.
+- Acting for a number of Australian companies to review tariff classifications adopted by the ABF and the alleged incorrect use of concessional items leading to a reduction of duty payable and a refund of past duty paid.

 - Acting for industry associations, importers and service providers to secure compensation for losses following the introduction of new customs IT systems and in response to incorrect actions by customs and other government agencies.

-- Representing industry during the introduction of new legislation including submissions to customs on new legislative and procedural changes, appearances before Senate Inquiries into implementing legislation, before the Productivity Commission review of Free Trade Agreements and before the Australian anti-dumping and subsidy regime (and the Brumby review of that regime).
+- Representing industry during the introduction of new Federal and State legislation including submissions to government on new legislative and procedural changes, appearances before Parliamentary Inquiries into implementing legislation, appearances before the Productivity Commission, submissions on reviews of Free Trade Agreements and the Australian anti-dumping and subsidy regime.

-- Representing parties in investigations by other government agencies including defending prosecutions by those agencies and actions to protect import and export permits.
+- Representing parties in investigations by other government agencies such as the DAFF including defending prosecutions by those agencies and actions to protect import and export permits.

-- Advising freight forwarders and their insurers in relation to the recovery and return of 170 containers of potentially hazardous material from Vietnam and the safe disposal of that material in Australia.
+- Advising freight forwarders and their insurers in relation to the return and recovery of 170 containers of potentially hazardous material from Vietnam and the safe disposal of that material in Australia.

-- Advising on regulatory and compliance issues including recent focus on licensing of service providers, cargo reporting issues and the customs aspects of Transfer Pricing Arrangements.
+- Advising on regulatory and compliance issues including the focus on licensing of service providers, cargo reporting issues and the customs aspects of Transfer Pricing Arrangements.

-- Advising on the export and import of controlled goods including securing all necessary approvals.
+- Advising on the export and import of controlled goods including securing all necessary approvals for their movement.

-- Extensive involvement in education to industry groups by industry associations including delivery of a number of presentations to the CBFCA (Customs Brokers and Forwarders Council of Australia) CPD program.
+- Extensive involvement in providing education to industry groups and associations, including delivery of several presentations to the International Forwarders & Customs Brokers Association of Australian (IFCBAA) CPD program.